 Talk more “what” and less “how”

 To be against a decision is not the same as accepting and sharing a decision.
-In the first case the team has to go through a clarifying conflict.
+In the first case, the team has to go through a clarifying conflict.
 Artificial harmony does not help to go further.
 Are all facts on the table?
-Assistance for team oriented decisions can be found at the “Facilitator´s Guide to Participatory Decision-Making” by Sam Kaner [Kaner 2007].
+Assistance for team-oriented decisions can be found at the “Facilitator´s Guide to Participatory Decision-Making” by Sam Kaner [Kaner 2007].

-It is important how the decision is being derived, what is being learned during the discourse and how the decision can be reasoned.
-It is important to review if the decisions lead to a functioning system.
+It is essential how the decision is being derived, what is being learned during the discourse and how the decision can be reasoned.
+It is important to review if the choices lead to a functioning system.
 Upfront we can not always be sure if a decision brings an improvement or not.
 Therefore the agile worker prefers to work in an empiric process model.
 The essential characteristic of this process model is the continuous inspection and adaption, the short cycled comparison of mental model and reality.

 Stop.
 This is too simple.
 Defined processes, when functioning, are mental models that are anchored in reality.
-Functioning defined processes are part of the agile workers toolbox.
+Functioning defined processes are part of the agile worker’s toolbox.
 They are building blocks that can be combined to new solutions.
 They lower the amount of energy that is needed to come to results.
 Indeed they are to some extent part of the professional identity of the agile worker because this is what has been learned and what can be picked up to come to results faster, with lower risk and less energy input.
-The learning process is empiric, the learned is defined and will be reused to learn the new.
+The learning process is empiric; the learned is defined and will be reused to learn the new.

 Compare it to a child learning to tie the shoes.
-At first this is an empiric process with all senses sharp.
-From the first success to the automatic procedure some time is required and then no further thoughts go into it.
+At first, this is an empiric process with all senses sharp.
+From the first success to the automatic procedure some time is required, and then no further thoughts go into it.
 Higher goals are to reach.

 Sometimes the most difficult task is in the questioning of the already learned.
 What was successful in the past may no longer help in the future.
 The agile worker should be prepared to move out of the comfort zone and to stand in for new insights.
 The new insight often does not have a lobby nor is it mainstream.
-Instead the new insight will challenge the status quo.
-This will move boundaries and it comes along with giving up personal safety.
+Instead, the new insight will challenge the status quo.
+This will move boundaries, and it comes along with giving up personal safety.
 Because all new has to cleave its way.

 Like learning is in service to produce good decisions, good decisions are in service to produce good results.
 Agile workers deliver results.
 The more mature the agile worker is, the more the solving of problems is characterized by accepting, internalizing, being permeated by the problem until a solution arises.

 Is the idea of the self-determined, purpose-oriented and mastery-striving cooperative worker a model for many of us?
 I believe, yes.
 When we were children, we all started as agile workers.
-Then we have been socialized in schools, university and corporate structures.
+Then we have been socialized in schools, university, and corporate structures.
 If you want to have an idea about what happens during that way, have a look at the marshmallow challenge – kindergarten children usually produce better results than business school graduates.